 - Héngchūn 恆春 has a fascinating history and an interesting role to play in the dreams and aspirations of imperial Japan.
 If you’re curious, start with the Mudan Incident and check out this excellent post by Taiwan In Cycles.
 I fail to elaborate on this in the text as I was completely ignorant of it when I first visited Hengchun. ↩

 - Most old city gates in Taiwan end up isolated in a traffic circle or some such thing.
-To find one still in use is quite rare. ↩
+To find one still in use is relatively rare. ↩

 - Michael Turton published an excellent cycling travelogue of Hengchun and Kenting that should give you some ideas.
 I wish I had known about it prior to setting out! ↩